Exploring the Red City

 Josh is a big fan of being able to shoot ‘360 degrees’ - allowing the camera to move wherever it pleases or feels best to capture the moment.
 As such, lighting was constrained solely to white bounce cards and black negative fill, offering a simple yet effective approach to creating shape on Sella’s faces.

 Day two started pre-dawn, as all good shoot days should.
-After a bleary-eyed breakfast of delicious Moroccan pancakes, the production vehicles pulled up outside, accompanied by Fred, his production manager Said Andam and production assistants.
+After a bleary-eyed breakfast of delicious Moroccan pancakes, the production vehicles pulled up outside, accompanied by Fred our local producer, production manager Said and production assistants.
 We were off.

 Filming began in one of the exquisitely-appointed riads that the production team at EI had lined up.
 With some production design and clever camera work, we managed to turn the beautiful white & gold courtyard into something that resembled an upmarket café, and blocked extras into the background to further sell the effect.
 This scene was the all-important ‘inspiration’ moment when Sella dream up their Moroccan table after witnessing the traditional tea ceremony.